famousj/UrbitSMS/README.md

 |init-auth-basic
 ```

-If you get a message about "Your AccountSid or AuthToken was incorrect.", then
+- If you get a message about "Your AccountSid or AuthToken was incorrect.", then apparently you ran `|init-auth-basic` with a bad password.
+Good news is you
-apparently you ran `|init-auth-basic` with a bad password.
+can run it again.

 ## J's Dev Notes